 If possible, locate the lost tooth and pick it up by the crown.
 Avoid touching the tooth roots.
 Gently rinse the tooth in cool water.
 Sometimes, you can place the tooth back in your mouth.
 Place the tooth gently back in its socket and bite down.

 If you cannot reattach the tooth, place the lost tooth in a container of saliva.
-Keeping the tooth moist will increase the chance we can reattach your tooth in our office.
+Keeping the tooth moist will increase the likelihood that we can reattach it in our office.

 You can use a cold compress if there is pain or swelling in your gums.
 Contact our office, and we will try to restore the tooth.
 We recommend a dental implant if we cannot restore the tooth.
-An implant is a titanium post that replaces teeth at the root.
+An implant is a titanium post that replaces the root of a tooth.
 The implant post can restore a missing tooth with a crown.

 Cracked or Broken Teeth

 Clean the area gently by rinsing it with water.
-Use over-the-counter pain relievers and place cold compresses outside the mouth to combat tooth pain.
+Use over-the-counter pain relievers and apply cold compresses to the outside of the mouth to relieve tooth pain.
 Do not wait for dental care if you have a large tooth fracture.
 Harmful bacteria can infect your tooth through a break in the enamel.

 We often recommend a dental crown to cover and protect your injured tooth.
-A crown is a tooth-colored cap that fully covers single teeth.
+A crown is a tooth-colored cap that fully covers a single tooth.
 Dental bonding can cover small chips or cracks from dental trauma.
 Like crowns, bonding uses tooth-colored materials.
 However, bonding will not fully cover a tooth.

 Broken Dental Crown or Bridge

-Schedule an appointment at our office and bring the broken appliance if possible.
+Schedule an appointment at our office and, if possible, bring the broken appliance.
 Dr. Naguib will help you to determine the best treatment plan for replacing the appliance.
 Do not try to place your broken restoration back in your mouth.
 We will provide a temporary restoration while you wait for your replacement.

 Emergency Dentistry FAQs